 Groups of three or more can often negotiate their own transportation with private cars for a more convenient time, or reduced price.

-Both the public (100,000 IDR / $7.50) and Perama (140,000 IDR / $1.05) slow boats depart Sanur at 10:30 AM, and have only a marginal comfort difference.
+Both the public (100,000 IDR / $7.10) and Perama (140,000 IDR / $9.95) slow boats depart Sanur at 10:30 AM, and have only a marginal comfort difference.
 Therefore, it is wise to in your transportation to Sanur and all the way to Nusa Lembongan, Bali.

 DIY enthusiasts can purchase tickets for the public boat at the corner ticket window by Ananda Beach Hotel.

-Public transportation takes the better part of two days, but costs less than a third – find out more on our post on how to get to the Gili Islands.
+Public transportation takes the better part of two days, but costs less than a third of – find out more on our post on how to get to the Gili Islands.
 It also allows you to explore new places, and save a nights accommodation costs.

-Upon arrival on Nusa Lembongan, Bali head two main streets in and turn left on Jalan Jungutbatu.
+If you haven’t booked your accommodation online, you can shop around a bit when you get to the island. head two main streets in and turn left on Jalan Jungutbatu.
 This street is where you will find cheaper accommodation and the majority of restaurants.

-Hotel prices start at 140,000 IDR / $10.50 on the island, and we opted to stay at Wahyu Homestay 2 for 175,000 IDR / $13.00.
+Hotel prices start at 140,000 IDR / $9.95 on the island though you can probably find better deals online.
+In 2015 we stayed at Wahyu Homestay 2 for 175,000 IDR / $12.45.
 The spacious fan ensuite excluded breakfast, but included Wi-Fi and a pool.
-Juice could also be purchased for 10,000 IDR.
+Juice could also be purchased for 10,000 IDR / $7.10.